TITLE 35: ENVIRONMENTAL PROTECTION

 iv) Any drip pad used to manage the wastewaters or spent wood preserving solutions prior to reuse complies with the standards in Subpart W of 35 Ill.
 Adm.
 Code 725, regardless of whether the plant generates a total of less than 100 kg/month of hazardous waste; and

 v) Prior to operating under this exclusion, the plant owner or operator prepares a one-time notification to the Agency stating that the plant intends to claim the exclusion, giving the date on which the plant intends to begin operating under the exclusion, and containing the following language: "I have read the applicable regulation establishing an exclusion for wood preserving wastewaters and spent wood preserving solutions and understand it requires me to comply at all times with the conditions set out in the regulation."
 The plant must maintain a copy of that document in its on-site records until closure of the facility.
-The exclusion applies only so long as the plant meets all of the conditions.
-If the plant goes out of compliance with any condition, it may apply to the Agency for reinstatement.
-The Agency must reinstate the exclusion in writing if it finds that the plant has returned to compliance with all conditions and that the violations are not likely to recur.
+The exclusion applies only so long as the plant meets the conditions under subsection (a)(9)(C).
+If the plant does not comply with any condition, it may apply to the Agency for reinstatement of the exclusion.
+The Agency must reinstate the exclusion in writing if it finds that the plant has returned to complying with all conditions and that the violations are not likely to recur.
 If the Agency denies an application, it must transmit to the applicant specific, detailed statements in writing as to the reasons it denied the application.
-The applicant under this subsection (a)(9)(C)(v) may appeal the Agency's determination to deny the reinstatement, to grant the reinstatement with conditions, or to terminate a reinstatement before the Board under Section 40 of the Act.
+The applicant under this subsection (a)(9)(C)(v) may appeal the Agency's determination to deny the reinstatement, grant the reinstatement with conditions, or terminate a reinstatement before the Board under Section 40 of the Act.

 10) USEPA hazardous waste numbers K060, K087, K141, K142, K143, K144, K145, K147, and K148, and any wastes from the coke by-products processes that are hazardous only because they exhibit the toxicity characteristic specified in Section 721.124, when subsequent to generation these materials are recycled to coke ovens, to the tar recovery process as a feedstock to produce coal tar, or are mixed with coal tar prior to the tar's sale or refining.
 This exclusion is conditioned on there being no land disposal of the waste from the point it is generated to the point it is recycled to coke ovens, to tar recovery, to the tar refining processes, or prior to when it is mixed with coal.